eoraptor-tech/.github/profile/README.md

 This space is a laboratory for experimenting, sharing knowledge, and developing open-source projects that are both useful and efficient.

+## 📺 Watch & Learn

+We believe in open education.
+On our YouTube channel, we document our journey, share tutorials, and break down complex Rust concepts.

+* **Tutorials**: Step-by-step guides on Rust development.
+* **Devlogs**: Behind-the-scenes looks at the projects built in this organization.
+* **Educational Content**: Deep dives into the ecosystem and best practices.

+👉 **[Subscribe to @rust-eoraptor](https://www.youtube.com/@rust-eoraptor)** to join the expedition.

 ## 🛠️ Our Tech Stack

 We primarily focus on the Rust ecosystem, but we also explore technologies that complement it well.